Club History

 Members have been no less fortunate in the service given by those responsible for the care, maintenance and development of the course.
 Brian Youell the current Master Superintendent came to the Club in 1981 and took the position of Superintendent in 1994 following the long serving Bill Shvetz.
 With the support of members he began a policy of continuous improvement.
 Brian’s skills have become increasingly recognised amongst his peers and members were justifiably proud when he was awarded the 2012 Superintendent of the Year award by the Canadian Golf Superintendents Association.
 In the same year he spearheaded the high level of environmental stewardship necessary for the Club to achieve the coveted designation of Certified Audubon Sanctuary.

-John Matthews, the current General Manager was appointed in 1996 and the structure of Board and Committee responsibilities that had been in use over a long period was reviewed and amended.
-In the clubhouse the continuity of staff serving members for many years is no less apparent - and in particular Michelle Nott and Joanne Wilson who commenced work at the Club in 1986 and 1990 respectively.
+In the Clubhouse the continuity of staff serving members for many years is no less apparent - and in particular Michelle Nott and Joanne Wilson who commenced work at the Club in 1986 and 1990 respectively.

 Uplands Golf Club Pros